Sponsored Content

 Guidelines and More:

-On April 19, 2023, the ACC issued their latest guidance on the management of HFpEF including the important role that SGLT2is (a class of drugs that includes JARDIANCE) play in helping you achieve your treatment goals.
+The American College of Cardiology (ACC) issue dissued their latest guidance on the management of HFpEF including the important role that SGLT2is (a class of drugs that includes JARDIANCE) play in helping you achieve your treatment goals.

 2022 AHA/ACC/HFSA Guideline Pocket Guide